Tutorial: Migrate data from a MySQL 5.6 database to a newer database version in Amazon Lightsail

 At this point, your data is now in your new MySQL 5.7 database.
 Configure your application in a pre-production environment, and test the connection between your application and your new MySQL 5.7 database.
 If your application behaves as expected, then proceed to make the change to your application in the production environment.

 When you're finished with the migration, you should disable the public mode for your databases.
 You can delete your MySQL 5.6 database when you are certain you no longer need it.
 However, you should create a snapshot of your MySQL 5.6 database before you delete it.
 While you're at it, you should also create a snapshot of your new MySQL 5.7 database.
-For more information, see Creating a snapshot of your database in Amazon Lightsail.
+For more information, see Create a database snapshot.